MonTassar-Dhouibi/PScan/README.md

 # PScan

-PScan is a little python script excitable in any compiler and terminale, builded with python 2.7 by Montassar dhouibi.
+PScan is a little python script excitable in any compiler and terminale, builded with python 2.X AND 3.X by Montassar dhouibi.

 ![img](https://github.com/Monta-sys/PScan/blob/main/src/img001.jpg)